amytis25/Pi-Day-Pico-Workshops-2026/BG-Materials/BG-Materials.md

 ## Microcontroller platforms

--   [Arduino boards](https://www.rapidonline.com/brands/arduino?Attributes=%7B%22T3%22:%5B%22Arduino+Breakout+%26+Boards%22%5D%7D&shoppingmode=true) (ATmega series) - Popular among hobbyists and makers, Arduino boards use ATmega microcontrollers.
+-   **Arduino boards** (ATmega series) - Popular among hobbyists and makers, Arduino boards use ATmega microcontrollers.
 They're easy to program, have a large community and are ideal for prototyping projects like [robotics](https://www.rapidonline.com/research-robotics), IoT devices and automation.

--   **Raspberry Pi Pico (RP2040)** -- The Pico uses the RP2040
+-   **Raspberry Pi Pico (RP2040)** - The Pico uses the RP2040
     microcontroller developed by Raspberry Pi.
 It's inexpensive, powerful, and supports both MicroPython and C/C++.
 It's commonly used for embedded learning, robotics, and sensor-based projects.

--   [PIC microcontrollers](https://www.rapidonline.com/pic-microcontrollers) - Produced by Microchip Technology, PIC microcontrollers are known for their reliability and versatility.
+-   **PIC microcontrollers** - Produced by Microchip Technology, PIC microcontrollers are known for their reliability and versatility.
 They're widely used in industrial control systems, consumer electronics and automotive applications.

--   [STM32 series](https://www.rapidonline.com/stmicroelectronics-conrad-pcb-design-board-659563-659563) - Based on ARM Cortex cores, STM32 microcontrollers offer high performance and low power consumption.
+-   **STM32 series** - Based on ARM Cortex cores, STM32 microcontrollers offer high performance and low power consumption.
 They're commonly used in advanced applications like medical devices, drones and complex embedded systems.

 ### Raspberry Pi Pico versions: